iamBehzad/iamBehzad/README.md

 ## Hi there 👋
-I am a PhD candidate with extensive expertise in machine learning, deep learning, reinforcement learning, image processing, machine vision, natural language processing, and optimization/metaheuristic algorithms, including evolutionary computation and swarm intelligence.
-I have experience developing ML algorithms using Python and popular libraries such as PyTorch, TensorFlow, Keras, OpenCV, NLTK, Scikit-learn, and etc.
+I am a PhD candidate with extensive experience in machine learning, deep learning, reinforcement learning, image processing, machine vision, natural language processing, and optimization/metaheuristic algorithms, including evolutionary computation and swarm intelligence.
+I have experience developing Machine learning algorithms using Python and popular libraries such as PyTorch, TensorFlow, Keras, OpenCV, NLTK, Scikit-learn, and etc.

 # 🔭 SKILLS
 ## High Proficiency